 The UCI license contains your country code and an 8-digit birthdate.
 An example is USA 195501011 (USA rider born January 11, 1955).

 The Championship will be run with the following age categories for the team events (team sprint and team pursuit).
-The age categories will be the same for the men and women.

 - 35-44 years